 Over the 30-day period following February 18, 2025, FinCEN will consider further revising the BOI reporting requirement deadlines, including potentially granting extensions for entities to file updates on previously filed reports.
-FinCEN also intends to initiate a process in 2025 to review and revise the CTA's BOI reporting regulations to reduce the burden the CTA poses on lower-risk entities, including many U.S. small businesses.
+FinCEN also intends to initiate a process in 2025 to review and revise the CTA's BOI reporting regulations to reduce the burden the CTA imposes on lower-risk entities, including many U.S. small businesses.

-The U.S. Court of Appeals for the Fifth and Eleventh Circuits continue to process the appeals relating to Texas Top Cop Shop, Smith, and National Small Business United.
+U.S. appellate courts in the Fifth and Eleventh Circuits continue to process the appeals relating to Texas Top Cop Shop, Smith and National Small Business United.
 We do not expect these appellate cases to be decided prior to the March 21, 2025, reporting deadline.

 In addition, the U.S. House of Representatives recently unanimously passed a bill that would delay CTA filing deadlines for existing entities until 2026.
-However, the bill has not yet passed through the U.S. Senate.
+However, the bill has not yet passed through the Senate.
 It remains uncertain whether it will progress before the reinstated March 21, 2025, reporting deadline, though that would appear to be a tight timeline for legislative action.